pepollms/tracker/_doc/operations.md

 |      9     | contact           | text      |   50   |
 |     10     | target            | numeric   |        |

+The following are remarks or clarifications about the import table structure above:

-The data in the district column is assumed to be formatted as abbreviations of ordinal numbers.
+1. The data in the `district` column is assumed to contain only abbreviations of ordinal numbers.
-Municipal code is assumed as numbers.
-Voters and Target column data cannot contain negative values.
+Ordinal number examples are `1st`, `2nd`, `3rd` and so on.
+2. The `municipal code` column is assumed to contain only positive integral numbers.
+3. The `voters` and `target` column is assumed to contain positive integral numbers.
+4. The `voters` column is assumed to contain the number of voters.
+5. The `target` column is assumed to contain a percentage value.
+That means the column expects values from zero to a hundred percent (0-100).
+The column does not expect a percentage (%) symbol.